Back to blog

 4. git pull.

-6. Run pip install -r requirements.txt and pray there were no dependency conflicts.
+6. Run pip install -r requirements.txt and pray there were no dependency conflicts with system libraries.

 7. Manually edit the .env file using vim if I needed to add a new secret.